 Intended outcome Success criteria Diminishing the difference of all EYPP pupils so they achieve in line with national non PP children in key areas of EYFS curriculum.
-Improved % attainment of disadvantaged pupils For disadvantaged children to reach expected levels and close the gaps with peers.
+Improved % attainment and progress of disadvantaged pupils.
+For an increased percentage / number of disadvantaged children to reach expected levels and close the gaps with peers.
 Pupil Progress Meetings, data analysis shows the difference between attainment of PP pupils and non PP pupils is diminished or is non existent.
 Pupils eligible for PP make good progress in key areas of EYFS curriculum including phonics.
 Pupils diminish the difference in early reading and mark marking/writing.
 Pupils have improved oracy and use a wider vocabulary.
+Further increased parental engagement through parental financial support so pupils can access all the enrichment taking place at pre-school.
+Pupils eligible for PP to have a wide range of physical development opportunities and environments that link to their play &amp; learning.
+Pupils who require FLO support have access to it.
+Increased attendance of PP parents at parental workshops and events enabling greater support of their children such as Stay and Play.
+Parents are more actively involved in their children's learning and work with the pre-school to prepare pupils for the move to school.
+Staff organise enriching experiences to enhance the children's understanding and engagement in play.
+Pupils eligible for PP experience a range of life, awe and wonder experiences.
+Staff organise a wide range of physical opportunities to develop a full range of movements, develop balance and stamina as well as a love of physical activities.